 There’s something kind of magical about orchids.
 Just looking at them instantly transports you to a luxurious tropical destination.
 Other flowers are beautiful and each has their own set of enthralling attributes, but does any other flower have that kind of teleportation ability?

-Of course for all its lovely facets, the stunning orchid has its own set of quirk.
-If you’re planning on shopping for fresh orchids you’d be well advised to get informed on what to look for in an orchid bouquet or potted plant.
+Of course, for all its lovely facets, the stunning orchid has its own set of quirks.
+If you’re planning on shopping for fresh orchids you’d be well advised to get informed on what to look for in a bouquet and how to take care of your orchids.
 After all, you want that allure to last as long as possible, right?
 If you’re thinking of picking up an orchid bouquet for yourself or having some fresh orchids delivered to a friend, read on to discover some key points about this exotic beauty.

 If you’re looking for a cut orchid bouquet you’ll want to know a bit about some of the more popular types.
 There are more than 25,000 different species of orchids, so you’ll probably never be an expert, but having some knowledge on some of the most popular orchids sold in your area can help you get more bang for your buck.
 That way you’ll have a better idea of what to look for when you’re out browsing or scheduling your orchid delivery from home.

 Cut orchids can last from several days to several weeks, depending on the type and how they are cared for.
 For example, Cymbidium orchids can last for around a month if kept in water.
 In contrast, Dendrobium and Oncidium orchids usually last for only about a week.
 Certainly, go with the orchids you’re most attracted to, but if you’re torn between two then maybe opt for the hardier variety.